Impactful Residential Timber Facade

-York Street Timber Facade
+York Street House

 York Street, by Lucy Clemenger Architects, demonstrates a blending of old and new.
 Both a renovation and extension effort, the St Kilda West home of Studio Stamp co-founder Sophie Gunnersen and her husband (plus their pooch, Banjo!), connects two centuries.
 The existing heritage character remains as the home is brought forward in time.